 Shared IPs are great for seasonal and low-volume senders.
 ISPs actually have minimum thresholds to meet to determine sender reputation.
 In many cases that minimum threshold is at least a 1-5k emails per day.
 Many senders don't have subscriber lists this size or don't send daily to meet this threshold.
 There's strength in numbers.
 The higher your email volume the easier it is for ISPs to get to know you and determine your inbox placement.

-Shared IPs have the advantage of drawing on the sending of others on the same IP who have been sending previously.
-There's also no IP specific sender reputation to build because other senders have "warmed-up" the shared IP.
-ISPs build a database of your sender reputation based on your email volume.
+Shared IPs have the advantage of drawing on the sending of others on the same IP who are sending with you.
+Your ISP sender reputation is a collective effort.

 Shared IPs are often free or at least an inexpensive option.
 Most ESPs - such as WordFly - do not charge service fees for sending on a shared IP.
 This is a huge advantage for small companies with low-volume lists or perhaps non-profits where additional email marketing costs may not be possible yet.

 Ultimately on a shared IP you are sharing your sender reputation with everyone else you are sending with which could interfere with inbox delivery.
 But for the right type of sender and a thoughtful ESP (such as WordFly!) it is mostly an advantage.

 Can I have a unique sender reputation using a shared IP?